 The great thing with Matsuyama is the three main things to see are in the centre and only maximum one hour walking between them.

-Matsuyama Japan in One Day
+Matsuyama City In One Day

 If you only have one full day naturally get up early so you won’t need to rush.
 If you arrived in the evening the night before you could do the evening things mentioned here then and the morning/midday things here the next day.